Azure/azure-rest-api-specs/specification/azure-kusto/resource-manager/readme.md

     from: kusto.json
     where: '$.paths["/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Kusto/clusters/{clusterName}/databases/{databaseName}/removePrincipals"].post.operationId'
     reason: 'Already shipped an SDK on top of this spec, fixing this warning may introduce a breaking change.'
   - suppress: OBJECT_ADDITIONAL_PROPERTIES
     from: kusto.json
+    where: $.definitions.Database
+    reason: 'Action is expected to receive a subclass of Database'
+  - suppress: OBJECT_ADDITIONAL_PROPERTIES
+    from: kusto.json
     where: $.definitions.EventHubDataConnection